The SAIS AI Master's Thesis Award

 should be selected as the winner and state its contributions to AI.

-- The official examiner must be a member of SAIS.
+- The official examiner or the primary supervisor must be a member of SAIS.

-- Only one thesis nomination per official examiner is permitted.
+- Only one thesis nomination per official examiner/primary supervisor is permitted.

 The SAIS board will review the nominated Master's theses and determine a